ThatXliner/fall-syntax/README.md

 ---

-I've sought to build a syntax theme on top of those principals.
-I knew that [blue light causes eyestrain and headaches](https://www.foreyes.com/blog/10-ways-how-blue-light-can-affect-you), which are bad for the programmer (and the average computer user).
+I've sought out to build a syntax theme on top of those principals; something that minimizes the blue but still looks good.
+Why?
+I knew that [blue light causes eyestrain and headaches](https://www.foreyes.com/blog/10-ways-how-blue-light-can-affect-you), which are a nuisance for the programmer (and the average computer user).

 After about a month of color-picking, discussion, and color-tweaking, *Fall Syntax* was here.
 Every hue, every shade, was **meticulously hand-picked**, tested, and checked.